 I knew a guy once.
 He lived in a rather small 480 sq. ft. one-bedroom apartment with his wife and his divorced mother who also had rather complicated relationships with alcohol.
-Putting it mildly and not going into details, his life was miserable.
-So, he worked really hard to earn money and to move out of that small flat, and to have kids, and to live happily ever after.
-His efforts were successful and in a couple of years he made a fairly impressive amount of money and built himself a house.
+Putting it mildly and not going into detail, his life was miserable.
+So, he worked hard to earn money and to move out of that small flat, and to have kids, and to live happily ever after.
+His efforts were successful and in a couple of years, he made a fairly impressive amount of money and built himself a house.

 And what a house it was!
-Although a 2000 sq. ft. feet building would certainly be more than adequate for his needs, he constructed a much more impressive 4000 sq. ft. job with designer kitchen, enormous master bedroom and three smaller rooms for his future kids.
+Although a 2000 sq. ft. feet building would certainly be more than adequate for his needs, he constructed a much more impressive 4000 sq. ft. job with a designer kitchen, enormous master bedroom, and three smaller rooms for his future kids.
 This is how it goes: when you are thirsty, you just can’t stop drinking.

 And that is how it goes with the Chinese, too.
-Living in poverty for generation, the country has finally found its way as the world’s assembly shop.
-Today, there are almost 500,000 of millionaires in China, most of whom are 100 percent self-made folks who saw the ugly face of poverty.
+Living in poverty for generations, the country has finally found its way as the world’s assembly shop.
+Today, there are almost 500,000 millionaires in China, most of whom are 100 percent self-made folks who saw the ugly face of poverty.
 No wonder that now they spend like crazy.

 In 2008, Bentley sales skyrocketed 53 percent in China, while their global sales were 24 percent down.
 This July, BMW’s sales in China grew more than 80 percent year on year and even the ultra-luxury Rolls-Royces are selling like hot pancakes.
-No wonder that American and European luxury goods makers keep introducing new and new models for the Chinese market and the luxury watch makers are no exception.
-Unfortunately, sometimes they try to exploit relative naivety of the local customers that are eager to buy just about anything with a “limited edition” plaque on its body.
+No wonder that American and European luxury goods makers keep introducing new and new models for the Chinese market and the luxury watchmakers are no exception.
+Unfortunately, sometimes they try to exploit the relative naivety of the local customers that are eager to buy just about anything with a “limited edition” plaque on its body.
 Consider Lui Vuitton.
-Or, like in this particular case, Officine Panerai.
+Or, like in this particular case, Panerai.

 By the way, what is the Chinese hieroglyph for “Banality?”